bootstrapworld/curriculum/lessons/problem-decomposition/langs/en-us/slides.md

 Complete @printable-exercise{pages/revenue-and-cost.adoc}.

-*Note: The information you need to write the cost function is provided in the Design Recipe word problem!*
+*Note: The information you need to write the `cost` function is provided in the word problem!*

 - What is the difference between _revenue_ and _profit_?